 The figure you see will be the total amount you could get between today's date and 5 April 2014.
 It is calculated using the current tax credits rates.

-Although you will see your result as a lump sum, this will normally be paid in instalments every four weeks.
+Although you will see your result as a lump sum, this will normally be paid in installments every 4 weeks.

 You can only order a claim pack by calling the Tax Credit Helpline.
 You can't apply online.